mapbender/mapbender-documentation/en/functions/editing/sketch.rst

 Stop drawing
 ------------

-To interrupt a geometry drawing, click the stop button: Note that this deletes the current draft that is not yet saved to the table.
+To interrupt a drawing, click the stop button: Note that this deletes your current draft.

 .. image:: ../../../figures/sketch_stop_drawing.png
-     :width: 75%
+     :scale: 80

 YAML-Definition: